levsero/test_embed/doc/api.md

 If you have access to your end user's name and email on the web page (for example, if your user is logged in), you can use `zE.identify()` to pass the details of that user into your Zendesk account, ensuring your user data is in sync.

-The way this works is: if the user's email (and external ID, if included) do not already exist in your Zendesk account, a user record with those details will be created.
+The way this works is: if the user's email (and external ID, if included) does not already exist in your Zendesk account, a user record with those details will be created.

 The Widget also uses the information in the zE.identify call to pre-populate the contact or pre-chat chat form, saving the user from having to type in the information.
 This is especially useful for end users using your website on a mobile device (screenshot below).